 Family Law Conference for Tennessee Attorneys

-Coming to Nashville School of Law on Thursday & Friday, October 11-12, 2018
+Coming to Nashville School of Law on Thursday and Friday, December 5-6, 2019

-- Discovery and advanced discovery issues
+- Discovery and evidence in divorce

 - Procedures for terminating parental rights

 - Adoption law

 - Relocation and child abduction issues

 - Settlement negotiation

 - Avoiding discipline

 - Expert speaking panel

 - Engaging sessions on the issues Tennessee attorneys need to know